colin-olito/SA-Hermaphrodites-wDemography/README.md

 ## Contact & bug reporting

-Please report any bugs, problems, or issues by opening an issue on the inversionSize github [issues page](https://github.com/colin-olito/SA-Hermaphrodites-wDemography/issues), or inform me directly by sending a brief email detailing the problem you encountered to colin.olito at biol dot lu dot se.
+Please report any bugs, problems, or issues by opening an issue on the inversionSize github [issues page](https://github.com/colin-olito/SA-Hermaphrodites-wDemography/issues), or inform me directly by sending a brief email detailing the problem you encountered to colin dot olito at biol dot lu dot se.

 ## Licence information